Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 export default Input;
 ```

 Notice how you capitalized your `const` variable `Input`.
-This is the naming convention, not a rule.Since you’re creating a `component`, it’s best practice to capitalize `component`s’ names.
+This is the naming convention, not a rule.
+Since you create a `component`, it’s best practice to capitalize `component`s’ names.

 ### Update the Input Element